 - appointing a Designated Safeguarding Lead (DSL), a deputy DSL and a Lead Trustee for Safeguarding;

-- adopting child protection and safeguarding best practice through our policies, procedures for staff and volunteers;
+- adopting child protection and safeguarding best practice through our policies and procedures for employees and volunteers;

-- providing effective management of staff and volunteers through supervision, support, training and quality assurance measures;
+- providing effective management of employees and volunteers through supervision, support, training and quality assurance measures;

-- recruiting staff and volunteers safely, ensuring all necessary checks are made;
+- recruiting employees and volunteers safely, ensuring all necessary checks are made;

 - recording and storing information professionally and securely;

-- sharing information about safeguarding and good practice with children, their families, staff and volunteers via one-to-one discussions, group work, leaflets and other channels;
+- sharing information about safeguarding and good practice with children, their families, employees and volunteers via one-to-one discussions, group work, leaflets and other channels;

-- using our procedures to manage any safeguarding allegations against staff and volunteers appropriately;
+- using our procedures to manage any safeguarding allegations against employees and volunteers appropriately;

 - creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise;